Table of Contents

 Joining group therapy sessions is, perhaps, one of the most popular ways to stay clean.
 For this reason, you’re probably going to find at least a few options wherever you are in the country.

-In large urban areas such as in the Dallas-Fort Worth-Arlington metro, you’ll be able to find dozens of regularly scheduled group therapy sessions within a short driving distance of your neighborhood.
+In large urban areas, you’ll be able to find dozens of regularly scheduled group therapy sessions within a short driving distance of your neighborhood.
+Suburban and rural towns and cities may be more of a challenge, but keep in mind that many have online options.

 Your physician should be able to help you find a group that’s close to home.
 Alternately, you use your favorite search engine to find group therapy near you.
 In fact, all you have to type is “group therapy near me.”
 You can also search for virtual groups online.
 In the wake of COVID-19, most 12-Step programs have started to offer free virtual meetings online.